MetabolicAtlas/MetabolicAtlas/.github/pull_request_template.md

 Please delete options that are not relevant.
 - A certain branch in other repos is needed
 - A rebuild is needed due to new dependencies
-- Relative url that can be reused both for production and local testing
+- Relative urls that can be reused both for production and local testing
 - Instructions on how to test